How to Design a Boardroom that Ensures Productive and Successful Meetings

 These tips emphasise the importance of a well-thought-out design that prioritises functionality, comfort, and the specific needs of the users to create a productive and effective meeting space.

-When it comes to the first step in the design process, it's absolutely essential you consider the needs of your employees first and foremost.
+When it comes to the first step in the design process, it's essential that you consider the needs of your employees first and foremost.
 They are the ones who will spend the most time in the space, and they are the ones that are depending on that space to offer what they need.
 Keeping in mind, every office will have its own meeting style and list of needs, so there shouldn't be a once size fits all approach.
+A useful starting point is to map out a typical board meeting agenda (updates, decisions, presentations, Q&A) and design the room around what people actually need to do in each part of the meeting.

 If you’re feeling unsure of where to get started, you could always hold a brainstorming session or a meeting asking for input from employees on what would be on their design concept wish list.